Volunteer with Recycling On the Go

 “I just wanted to let you know that the recycling station job was a big hit.
 Having someone around who understood the recycling process made the whole thing a hands-on learning experience…Every time Bill was at my station, people asked a ton of questions.
 I never thought 2 hours sorting garbage could be fun!
 Thanks for giving me the opportunity!”

 Barb Gist, An ROG volunteer with Chinese Culture Days at the Missouri Botanical Garden in 2013.

-You should be prepared for lifting up to 20 lbs comfortably and bending/leaning over frequently.
-Some events employ a waste station model where volunteers are needed to help attendees sort their waste into compost, recycling, and landfill.
+Volunteers should be prepared for standing for a significant period of time (2-8 hours) and lifting up to 20-40 lbs comfortably, bending/leaning/twisting frequently.
+Events employ a waste station model where volunteers are needed to help attendees sort their waste into compost, recycling, and landfill.
 In this case, heavy lifting and bending is not required.
 If you are concerned about the physical requirements of volunteering, please contact us – we will make sure you know what to expect and we will make accommodations as best we can.

 Closed toed shoes are required.
-We have some utility gloves, but you are welcome to bring your own.
-We provide plastic gloves, if requested, for changing out the recycling bin bags.
+We provide plastic gloves for changing out the recycling bin bags.
 Please be prepared for rain or shine.
 During the events, depending on the size of the crowd, monitoring the bins and changing out the recycling bags can be leisurely or high energy.
 We encourage all ROG team members to explore the events that we service and take breaks when needed.